PTC-Education/DX-Resources/Curriculum Resources/IOT-with-Airtable.md

 3. The tool is now configured for a specific base inside of Airtable.
 The Airtable tool inside of Vuforia Spatial Toolbox will only take in data from this specific table.
 To send/receive data from a different table, go back into airtable.js and repeat step 2.

 ## Airtable API in Vuforia Spatial Toolbox
-This section will instruct how to create a connection between Airtable, Vuforia Spatial Toolbox, and the SPIKE Prime.
+This section will instruct how to create a connection between Airtable, Vuforia Spatial Toolbox, and the LEGO SPIKE Prime.

 1. If it is not already running, start the Vuforia Spatial Edge Server and open the Vuforia Spatial Toolbox app